Mariners ride Wade LeBlanc for seven innings and strong start in key series in Oakland

 “It was to put that two-day stint in San Diego behind us,” Servais said.
 “It was a good ballgame and a good way to start the series.”

-Seattle scored five runs in the first — all with two outs — and added a couple of insurance runs and were never really threatened by the Athletics, thanks to a solid start from Wade LeBlanc, who delivered seven shutout innings.
+Seattle scored five runs in the first — all with two outs — and added a couple of insurance runs and was never really threatened by the Athletics, thanks to a solid start from Wade LeBlanc, who delivered seven shutout innings.

 But will this version of the Mariners return for the remaining three games of the series?